Updated on March 23, 2021:

 Nicaragua is the one country in Central America that never truly closed its borders in the first place.
 There is no ban on entry to Nicaragua for foreigners, although most airlines have stopped flying into the country.

-At this time, only Avianca is flying into Nicaragua.
+At this time, only Avianca and Copa are flying into Nicaragua.
 It’s less of a question of COVID-19 restrictions and more of one about onerous government requirements of the airlines.

 Anyone can enter Nicaragua as long as they have a negative (PCR only) COVID-19 test issued within 72 hours of arrival.